-Our claims data revealed the fifth most accident prone part of a caravan to be back panels which, with claims involving rear panel damage costing £2758 to repair.
+Our claims data revealed the fifth most accident-prone part of a caravan to be back panels, with claims involving rear panel damage costing £2758 to repair.

-Claims of this nature have typically included instances where customers have accidently hit something when reversing or when a third party has run into them.
+Claims of this nature have typically included instances where customers have accidentally hit something when reversing or when a third party has run into them.